-Arts Development Officer (Film and Media) / Director Hippodrome Festival of Silent Cinema, Falkirk Community TrustKey Expertise: Bid-writing/fundraising, Programming, Audience development, Audience engagement and education
+Arts Development Officer (Film and Media) / Director, Hippodrome Silent Film Festival, Falkirk Community TrustKey Expertise: Bid-writing/fundraising, Programming, Audience development, Audience engagement and education

 Alison Strauss has an MA in Film Archiving and British Film and worked at the British Film Institute National Archive for seven years in the Access department identifying and supplying material for UK cinemas, researchers, academics, donors and rights holders.